ElasticMint/website/drafts/is-bespoke-expensive.md

 Software development is similar in that we can provide very broad estimates for different types of software development based on other similar projects we may have worked on.
 If these estimates are acceptable then we can work with you to further understand the scope of work and come up with a plan of work and a cost associated with that plan.

+To find out how much it would cost to develop your software contact us now.

-Version 2
+# Version 2
-How much does bespoke software cost?
+# How much does bespoke software cost?

 One of the challenges for the software industry over the years has been estimating accurately how long a project will take to deliver and how much it will cost.
 It seems that every few months there is a news article about an abandoned project or one that has gone way over budget e.g. £12.7 billion was spent on the NHS National Programme for IT before it was finally abandoned (https://www.digitalhealth.net/2016/07/national-programme-for-it-ends-but-not-for-everyone/).
 The UK government's Universal Credit system was due to be introduced in 2017 at a cost of £2 billion.
 It is currently not expected to be fully operational until 2022 at a cost of £15.8 billion.